ec-europa/eubfr-data-lake/docs/cookbook/search/nuts-missing-query.md

-# Query for documents with no NUTS code
+# NUTS code Missing Query

 This query will return all the documents that have null values for the **nuts** keys